roshanlulu/hackerrank/c/README.md

 #### Insertion sort Part 1
 - nsert element into sorted list
 Given a sorted list with an unsorted number  in the rightmost cell, can you write some simple code to insert  into the array so that it remains sorted?

+#### Insertion sort Part 2
+- In Insertion Sort Part 1, you sorted one element into an array.
+Using the same approach repeatedly, can you sort an entire unsorted array?